dsorion/Fraks_Flexarm/README.md

 ## Vendor Kits

 [DLL-PDF](https://dllpdf.com/fraks-flexarm) - Has extrusion kits and a M3/M5 Screw only hardware option.
 They offer custom powder-coating, and will cut the extrusions to any length you want.

+[Dremc](https://store.dremc.com.au/en-us/products/fraks-flexarm-kit) - Has a complete hardware kit, and sells extrusions in various lengths.

 [Fabreeko](https://www.fabreeko.com/products/fraks-flexarm-heat-insert-press-kits-by-turtle-crawler)   -
  Offers complete kits in 3 sizes, 300mm, 350mm, and 400mm.
 A portion of all sales from the Fabreeko listing are donated to me.